Deep Learning Foundation Models from Classical Molecular Descriptors: Methods

-Although not central to the present work, we have provided performance results on the MoleculeNet benchmark collection \cite{moleculenet} to facilitate comparisons with historical models (see Appendix \ref{moleculenet}).
-As discussed at length by \citeauthor{moleculenet_bad}, many of the benchmarks included in this collection cover irrelevant or poorly defined tasks and contain data curation errors.
-The physical chemistry, biophysics, and physiology categories from MoleculeNet are still represented in our selected benchmarks, but with the introduction of Polaris, they are now more curated, standardized, and easier to access.
+Across all of these benchmarks we only perform single-task regression or classification.
+Although multitask has been shown to improve performance in chemical datasets \cite{tetko_multitask}, we seek to demonstrate performance in individual tasks to better facilitate comparisons; all of the present models \textit{can} be used in a multitask fitting approach.
+The present procedure enables us to quantify the performance of the models subject to the most significant source of uncontrollable, stochastic error.
+Towards that same end, we do not perform hyperparameter optimization for any model on any benchmark dataset.
+Such a procedure is known to lead to overfitting \cite{tetko_overfit}, particularly on the small datasets used in this study.

-For each benchmark, we perform the Tukey Honestly Significant Difference (HSD) test as implemented in \texttt{SciPy} \cite{scipy} to compare all of the tested models simultaneously as suggested by Polaris authors \cite{polaris}.
-For each benchmark, the best-performing model and all models with performance that is statistically indistinguishable from the best performer at 95\% confidence are considered winners.
-This is aggregated across all benchmarks to arrive at a win count and win rate.
+Although not central to the present work, we have provided performance results on the MoleculeNet benchmark collection \cite{moleculenet} to facilitate comparisons with historical models (see Supporting Information Section \ref{moleculenet}).
+As discussed at length by \citeauthor{moleculenet_bad} \cite{moleculenet_bad}, many of the benchmarks included in this collection cover irrelevant or poorly defined tasks and contain data curation errors.
+The physical chemistry, biophysics, and physiology categories from MoleculeNet are still represented in our selected benchmarks, but with the introduction of Polaris they are now more curated, standardized, and easier to access.

 Finally, we sought a non-modeling-based evaluation method to provide foundational insights into the learned representation of \chemeleon{}.
-To that end, we reproduce the "Single Assay" benchmark from \citeauthor{similarity_benchmark}, which enables quantitative comparisons of arbitrary molecular fingerprints' capacity to reproduce human-defined sorting order across thousands of series of small molecules.
-To further visualize the result of this benchmark, we adopt the methods of \citeauthor{projections} to visualize how the \chemeleon{} LR projects chemical series into its feature space.
-This provides insights into how the model has learned to separate common chemical moieties.
+To that end, we reproduce the ``Single Assay'' benchmark from \citeauthor{similarity_benchmark} \cite{similarity_benchmark} in Supporting Information Section \ref{foundation_fingerprint}, which enables quantitative comparisons of arbitrary molecular fingerprints' capacity to reproduce human-defined sorting order across thousands of series of small molecules.